Brandon Jacobs: Professional career

-2005 NFL Draft
+2005 NFL draft

-Jacobs was graded the 11th best running back available in the 2005 NFL Draft by Sports Illustrated.
+Jacobs was graded the 11th best running back available in the 2005 NFL draft by Sports Illustrated.
 He was projected an early fourth round pick, and was indeed selected early in the fourth round (110th overall).

 New York Giants

+As a rookie, Jacobs did not receive much playing time behind incumbent starter Tiki Barber, carrying the ball only 38 times for 99 yards, playing almost exclusively in short yardage situations.
+He did, however, score 7 touchdowns, second on the team.

 Going into the 2006 season, Jacobs stated that he studied film of famed power running back Eddie George in an effort to refine his running style.
 George, like Jacobs, was a large, powerful running back.
 In the 2006 season, Jacobs carried the ball 96 times for 423 yards and nine touchdowns, averaging 4.4 yards per carry.
 He added 11 receptions for 149 yards.

-With the retirement of Tiki Barber, Jacobs took over the starting running back spot for the Giants in the 2007 season.
+With Barber's retirement, Jacobs took over the starting running back spot for the Giants in the 2007 season.
 He injured his knee in the first game of the season against the Dallas Cowboys, but returned four weeks later against the New York Jets to rush for 100 yards and a touchdown.
 Jacobs would miss two more games later in the season with a hamstring injury, but finish the regular season with rushing totals of 1,009 yards and four touchdowns on 201 carries.
 He also added 23 receptions for 174 yards and two touchdowns.
 Jacobs scored the winning touchdown against the Dallas Cowboys in the NFC Divisional Playoffs.
 Jacobs started every game in the playoffs as the Giants won Super Bowl XLII.